thesadru/disnake/docs/api.rst

 .. function:: on_bulk_message_delete(messages)

     Called when messages are bulk deleted.
-If none of the messages deleted are found in the internal message cache, then this event will not be called.
+If none of the messages deleted are fond in the internal message cache, then this event will not be called.
-    If individual messages were not found in the internal message cache, this event will still be called, but the messages not found will not be included in the messages list.
+    If individual messages were not fond in the internal message cache, this event will still be called, but the messages not fond will not be included in the messages list.
 Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.